This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 What will happen:

-Medicine called anesthesia will be given to keep you free from pain during your surgery.
-Your healthcare provider will make an incision in your scrotum.
-Your healthcare provider will tie and cut your spermatic cord.
-He will then remove your whole testicle, or only parts of it.
-Your healthcare provider may then do the same for your other testicle.
+Anesthesia will be given to keep you free from pain during your surgery.
+Your surgeon will make an incision in your scrotum.
+He or she will tie your spermatic cord and cut it just above your testicle.
+Then all or part of your testicle will be removed.
 A drain may be placed inside your skin to remove fluid from around your incision.
 Your incision will be closed with stitches and covered with a bandage.
-The bandage will help keep the area clean and dry, and protect it from infection.
-Your testicles and other removed tissues may be sent to the lab for tests.
+If only one of your testicles is removed, your surgeon may take a sample from the other testicle.
+Your testicles and other removed tissues may be sent to a lab for tests.

 After your surgery:

-You may need to wear a jock strap for support after your surgery.
 You will be taken to a room where you will rest until you are fully awake.
 Healthcare providers will monitor you closely.
 Do not get out of bed until your healthcare provider says it is okay.
 When healthcare providers see that you are okay, you may be able to go home.
-If you are staying in the hospital, you will be taken to your hospital room.
+If you are staying in the hospital, you will be taken to a hospital room.

 CONTACT YOUR HEALTHCARE PROVIDER IF: